dwkim78/upsilon/README.md

 - provide web-based classifier for a small set of light curves.
 - implementing multilayer classifiers, which might reduce feature extracting time.

+### v.1.2.7 (2017/11/28)
+- Bug fix for deriving a weight array from a zero-containing error of magnitude array.

 ### v.1.2.6 (2017/03/14)
 - Python 3 compatible.
 Special thanks to Mike Rosseel ([https://github.com/mrosseel](https://github.com/mrosseel)).